amirhosseinazami1373/RAG--based-Question-answering-chatbot-/README.md

 ## Usage:

 1. **Prepare the Vector Database:**

-    Open the **Vectordatabse.ipynb** file and run the code.
-This will download the text data from the specified link (replaceable with any other text URL).
-Split the text into chunks.
-Generate vector embeddings using OpenAI’s model.
-Store     the embeddings in a Deep Lake database for fast querying.
+   Open the `Vectordatabse.ipynb` file and run the code.
+This will:
+   - Download the text data from the specified link (replaceable with any other text URL).
+   - Split the text into smaller chunks.
+   - Generate vector embeddings using OpenAI’s `text-embedding-ada-002` model.
+   - Store the embeddings in a **Deep Lake** vector database for fast querying.

+2. **Run the Similarity and LLM Call:**
+   Open and run the `similarity_LLM.ipynb` file, which performs the following steps:
+   - **Query Input:** Captures a user query through an input prompt.
+   - **Embed the Query:** Converts the query into a vector using OpenAI embeddings.
+   - **Cosine Similarity Matching:** Compares the query vector with the stored embeddings in the Deep Lake database to find the most relevant chunk.
+   - **Retrieve Relevant Content:** Extracts the text corresponding to the highest similarity score.
+   - **Prompt Formatting:** Creates a prompt with the relevant chunk to guide the GPT-3.5 model.
+   - **LLM Call:** Uses GPT-3.5 Turbo to generate a natural language response based on the relevant chunk.

-2. **Run the Streamlit app:**
+4. **Run the Streamlit app:**
     ```bash
     streamlit run RAG_1.py
     ```